ConnorDonegan/geostan/README.md

 install.packages("https://connordonegan.github.io/assets/geostan_0.0.1.tar.gz", repos = NULL)
 ```

-or, also for Linux users only, you may install from source:
+or, also for Linux users only, you may install the latest version from
+source:

 ``` r
 remotes::install_github("ConnorDonegan/geostan")